 - The remaining 2.5-3.5 hours are used for herd management activities (like check-ups from a veterinarian) or their daily milking routine.

 Dairy farmers use milking machines to milk their cows 2-3 times per day.
 It only takes 5-7 minutes for a cow to be milked!
 Some farmers milk in a parlor, while some have adopted robotic milker technology – both are safe, quick and stress-free ways to milk cows.

-Dairy farmers work with nutritionists to create a specially formulated diet of hay, grain, corn silage, proteins (like soybean meal), vitamins and minerals, which are combined in a giant mixer and fed to cows.
+Dairy farmers work with nutritionists to create a specially formulated diet called a total mixed ration (TMR) that is made of hay, grain, corn silage, proteins (like soybean meal), vitamins and minerals, which are combined in a giant mixer and fed to cows.

 Most dairy cows spend their days in free stall barns, named because they have free choice of any stall they want to lay down in.
 Stalls are bedded with straw (shown below), sand, rubber mattresses or even water beds.
 Barns are also equipped with fans to keep cows cool and grooved floors to prevent slipping when they are on the move.
 Not only that, but they are never more than a few steps away from the buffet!